Set Up OpenClaw as Your Personal AI Agent in 2026

 - Add it to your OpenClaw config

-For WhatsApp, Discord, Slack, and the other 20+ platforms — each has a connector in the OpenClaw docs at docs.openclaw.ai.
+For Discord, Slack, iMessage, and the other 20+ platforms — each has a connector in the OpenClaw docs at docs.openclaw.ai.

 Once connected, message your bot.
 OpenClaw receives the message, routes it to your chosen AI model, and sends the response back.
 It handles conversation history, file attachments, and tool calls automatically.